The symptoms come on quickly: You feel your chest tighten, your heart rate skyrockets and you start sweating.

 People who have anxiety, depression or chronic stress may have a higher risk of heart problems.
 Chronic stress can lead to high blood pressure, which raises the risk of heart attack and stroke.

-“You may feel a twinge or some pain in the shoulder or chest but think it’s something else,” says Dr. Miller.
+“You may feel a twinge or some pain in the shoulder or chest but think it’s something else,” notes Dr. Miller.
 “The symptoms go away.
 Then later, the pain gets worse, or you feel a little off.
-Then the heart attack hits.
+Then, the heart attack hits.
 These early signs can be hard to identify.”

 A heart attack is a medical emergency.
 A panic attack isn’t.
 But with the overlap in symptoms, it can be tough to tell them apart.
 Don’t take chances.
 If you have chest pain or other heart attack symptoms — or if you’re not sure if it’s a heart attack or panic attack — seek immediate medical care.